RIT-Environmental-Genomics/Duplex-qPCR-Detection-of-B.-dendrobatidis-and-B.-salamandrivorans-in-Amphibian-Samples/README.md

 - people working on or interested in decetion of B. dendrobatidis and B. salamandrivorans in salamanders
 - users interested in pathogen dynamics in diffent amphibian host species, populations, and ages.
-- nancent enviornemental genomicist interested in learning practical biotechnology techniques
+- nascent enviornemental genomicist interested in learning practical biotechnology techniques

 ## How to use this repository